hjacobs/kube-resource-report/README.rst

 IMPORTANT: Helm is not used by the maintainer of kube-resource-report - the Helm Chart was contributed by `Eriks Zelenka <https://github.com/ezelenka>`_ and is not officially tested or supported!

-Assuming that you have already helm properly configured (refer to helm docs), below command will install chart in the currently active kubernetes cluster context.
+Assuming that you have already helm properly configured (refer to helm docs), below command will install chart in the currently active Kubernetes cluster context.

 This will deploy a single pod with kube-resource-report and nginx (to serve the static HTML):